jamesm224/phage-plasmid-classification/README.md

 # phage-plasmid-classification

-Here we classified, sorted, and analyzed phage-plasmids from samples from 4 databases!
+Here we classified, sorted, and analyzed phage-plasmids from samples from 4 databases to obtain a large, comprehensive collection of 5,743 unique P-P sequences.

 # How did we do it?